 This book is written with the concept of going along on an adventure with these little linguists, and contains reports of actual speech and statements made by children.
 This is not a textbook for the systematic learning of linguistics, but covers a surprisingly wide range of topics such as “sound”, “formation of words”, “grammar”, “meaning of words”, “meanings behind words”, and “awareness of language”, all of which are related to linguistics.

 Letting children lead us, let’s take another walk down the roads we have traveled that have lead us to where we are now.
 We can learn about the deep knowledge contained in words, and all the fun things that happened in our minds when we acquired them.
 And if you go further down that road, you may find your way into a whole new exciting world of linguistics!

-(Written by Yuki Hirose, Associate Professor of Graduate School of Arts and Sciences / 2017)
+(Written by HIROSE Yuki, Associate Professor, Graduate School of Arts and Sciences / 2017)